Scholar Academy for Latinxs United for Diversity (SALUD) (2025-2026)

 Latinx individuals are the largest, fastest growing and youngest ethnic minority group in the United States, with a population that is projected to double by 2050.
 In North Carolina, the Latinx population has increased nearly 40% since 2010, reaching 1.1 million and comprising over a third of the state’s population.

-These gaps reflect structural and financial barriers that limit access to resources, mentorship and support networks that can enable success in these fields.
-There is an essential need to equip Latinx students with skills for STEM and health careers.
-Broadening higher education access for Latinx students involves exposure to health-related and STEM fields, diverse role models and academic guidance.
-Additionally, Latinx students often face social determinants of health in their communities yet may only learn about actionable solutions in college.
+There is an essential need to equip all students with skills for STEM and health careers.
+Broadening higher education access for all students involves exposure to health-related and STEM fields, impactful role models and academic guidance.
+Additionally, community partnerships can empower students to address social determinants of health and become change agents in their community and career.
+Investing in education, training and mentorship for all our students is essential to empowering future leaders.

 Project Description